OmnisStudio/Omnis-DirectHTTP/README.md

 # Omnis-DirectHTTP
 Library shows how you can interact with Omnis directly via HTTP forms.
+For further information about the library and how to use it, refer to the tech note: http://www.omnis.net/technotes/tnwe0016.jsp

 Requires Omnis Studio 8.1.2 or above.